 Each believer has the privilege and the opportunity to be involved in helping spread God's Word throughout the world.
 These lessons provide a unique opportunity to involve your students in world evangelization through prayer.
 At the beginning of each lesson, take time to read about and discuss together the people block pictured.
 The sketch and the "people profile" will help you learn about and pray for people with different customs and cultures.
 Use a map to locate the homelands of each group.
-Each day, as you begin Bible class, join your student(s) in prayer for the evangelization of this people block.
-At the end of the week, ask your student(s) to share a thought or some new concept about the featured people block or religious belief.
+Each day, as you begin Bible class, join your students in prayer for the evangelization of this people block.
+At the end of the week, ask your students to share a thought or some new concept about the featured people block or religious belief.

 It is easy to live our lives completely insulated from the realities of people who have never heard the Gospel.
-Specific prayer, based on accurate, current information, is a powerful practice.
+Specific prayer based on accurate, current information, is a powerful practice.
 These people blocks depict those who have been in spiritual bondage for centuries, and our prayers are an important part in seeing the Gospel penetrate each culture.
 Remind your students that God's heart is for all mankind, not just our own culture.
+Operation World: The Day-by-Day Guide to Praying for the World by Patrick Johnstone and published by Zondervan is a wonderful resource for those who want more specific details of needs of the world and the status of Christianity in other countries.